What is an organisational unit?

 These groups are automatically included with the system and cannot be removed.
 Of these three groups, system administrators are only able to manage the membership of the new "Guests" group; membership of both the "Everyone" and "Users" groups are managed by the system.
 The user groups contain the following users:

-- Guests - Users added to the group by an administrator, or by an automated user rule.
+- Guest users: Users added to the group by an administrator, or by an automated user rule.

-- Guests = Users added by an administrator
+- Guest users = Users added by an administrator

 - Users = Everyone - Guests